Channel List UI

 (See also the complete reference of the available preview component props.)

-The props provided to the preview component are usually sufficient to render the preview.
-However, if you need additional data, you can always get it from the channel state.
-In this next example, we will add the timestamp of the latest message in the channel:
+The preview props are usually enough.
+If you need more data, read it from the channel state.
+In this example we add the timestamp of the latest message:

 const CustomChannelPreview = (props) => {